-Compute the value of a minimum (s, t)-cut.
+Compute the value and the node partition of a minimum (s, t)-cut.

 Use the max-flow min-cut theorem, i.e., the capacity of a minimum capacity cut is equal to the flow value of a maximum flow.

 Edges of the graph are expected to have an attribute called 'capacity'.
 If this attribute is not present, the edge is considered to have infinite capacity.